Skip to main content

 • Heavy metals (cadmium, polonium, lead from tobacco)

 This is why ZYN's cancer risk profile is fundamentally different from smokeless tobacco products like snus or chewing tobacco.
+For a deeper breakdown of what goes into every pouch, read our guide to nicotine pouch ingredients.

 Cardiovascular Effects: What the Research Shows